BEEF LIVER BALLS

 The truth is that while a dog will tolerate almost food, they only thrive on meat and offal products.

 Dog food is grain filled because its cheap, not good for dogs.
-The last thing that any dog needs is more grain or vegetable protein.
+The last thing that any dog needs are more grain or vegetable protein.
 99% of dogs need more meat protein for body maintenance and growth functions.

 Christmas treats recipes for dogs

 The reason that MEAT dog treat Christmas recipes don't hit the shelves that much is that advertisers don't like people being told that they can avoid carbs for their dogs too (ie the main commercial dog food ingredient).